 The food here is also very good.
 They offer everything from fresh smoothies and great lunch options to traditional dishes that will leave your mouth watering for more.
 If you’re in Santurce, you will want to stop by El Patio De Sole.

 For A Farm To Table Dinner – Verde Mesa

-One of our favorite places to eat in San Juan is Verde Mesa.
-Offering an array of freshly sourced items that are vegan and vegetarian friendly as well as something for all the meat lovers, Verde Mesa is truly one of the best restaurants in Old San Juan.
+One of our favorite spots to eat here is Verde Mesa.
+Offering an array of freshly sourced items that are vegan and vegetarian friendly with something for the meat lovers too, Verde Mesa is truly one of the top restaurants in Old San Juan.